 If you have any questions about this topic or any other, please call at any time.
 We sincerely hope you got value from this newsletter.
 We appreciate your business and trust.

-As I’m writing these to help my readers, I would be very appreciative of any input in regards to what I should write next.
-If you want me to write about a particular topic, please contact me.
-Please contact me if you would like to submit a post to my blog.
+As we’re writing these to help our readers, we would be very appreciative of any input in regards to what we should write next.
+If you want us to write about a particular topic, please contact me.
+Please contact me if you would like to submit a post to our blog.

-If anything that I mentioned above interests you, please consider downloading my free e-book.
-The book contains my thoughts on investment management and some information that I think everyone should know.
+If anything that we mentioned above interests you, please consider downloading my free e-book.
+The book contains our thoughts on investment management and some information that we think everyone should know.
 You can also download it below.

 Questions for the comments

-Did my newsletter make sense?
-Do you agree or disagree with what I said?
+Did the newsletter make sense?
+Do you agree or disagree with what we said?